EvoEsports/EvoSC-sharp-documentation/docs/development/modules/themes/creating-themes.md

 Every theme is defined by a class which then provides options and component replacements.
 Here we will look into how one can create a new Theme within a module.

 ## How Themes Work
 When a theme class is defined, EvoSC# will automatically add this theme to the theme manager.
 In this process, if the theme is unique to the other themes, it is also activated.
-It is possible to have multiple themes active at the same time, with each, implementing their own set of options and component replacements.
+It is possible to have multiple themes active at the same time, with each implementing their own set of options and component replacements.

 It is also possible to define a theme as overriding another theme.
 In this case, the theme will completely replace the theme which it is overriding.